CapTechMobile/SiriBanker/blog.md

 - Shortcuts are an answer to Google assistant, Alexa
-- Designed to leverage machine learning to make siri smarter and give developers a way to better integrate their apps into the OS
+- Designed to leverage machine learning to make Siri smarter and give developers a way to better integrate their apps into the OS
-- Its clear that apple wants your app to be much more than just an icon on the homescreen.
+- It's clear that apple wants your app to be much more than just an icon on the home screen.
 Apps now should strive to be seamlessly woven into the device experience
 - Doing this prevents your device from being 'lost in the shuffle,' or forgotten on the home screen.
 - Some apps in distribution today leverage local notifications to 'remind' the user to open the app.
 With Siri shortcuts,
 - By using @available tags, you can begin implementing this functionality now, and avoid disrupting current user experiece for users who have not upgraded